Find Affordable College Courses

 New Haven, CT

-Yale University came in at #8 in this year’s edition of the Most Popular Psychology Doctor’s Degree Schools in the New England Region ranking.
-Yale is a fairly large private not-for-profit school located in the city of New Haven.
+Yale University ranked #8 on this year’s Most Popular Psychology Doctor’s Degree Schools in the New England Region list.
+Yale is a large private not-for-profit school located in the medium-sized city of New Haven.

 About 56% of the students majoring in psychology at the school are women while 44% are male.